 Villa Les Camélias in Cap d’Ail

-No longer a private residence, it’s now a museum that It gives the public the opportunity to explore the Cap d’Ail archives – from the time of its creation in 1908 and throughout the 20th Century when it became a municipality known for its stunning views as much as the famous people that frequented it.
+No longer a private residence, it’s now a museum that It gives the public the opportunity to explore the Cap d’Ail archives – from the time the town’s incorporation in 1908 and throughout the 20th Century as it became known for its stunning views and the famous people who enjoyed them.

 The museum tells us about the town’s “hôtels de passe” (short-stay brothels).
 At the well-known “Loup Blanc” sexual services were paid for using tokens stamped “bon pour le paradis”, meaning “ticket to paradise”.